Pfc. Field McLeod Reed Jr.

 gave him the nickname of "Jack" by which he was

 Jack grew up in the country and attended a one room school house with all eight grades in one room.
 His family would later move to Harrodsburg where he attended Harrodsburg High School.
-In high school, he played football and basketball.
-He also got married before he graduated.
+In high school, he played football and basketball, and he also got married before he graduated.

 After high school, Jack started school at Western Kentucky University.
 He also soon learned that he was going to be a father.
 The longer he was in school, the more depressed he became, so he dropped out and bought a truck and started to haul pasteurized milk.
-In 1939, he became the father of a son.
-In 1940, he was working as a director for the W. P. A.
+In 1939, he became the father of a son, and was working as a director for the Works Projects Administration.

 Jack joined the Kentucky National Guard and became a member of the Harrodsburg tank company.
 The reason he joined the Guard was that his wife's cousin, Bacon Moore, convinced him to join.
-Moore was also the company commander.
-He told Jack that he could use the extra money to make things at home easier.
-Jack used it to pay his mortgage.
+Moore was also the company commander and told Jack that he could use the extra money to make things easier at home.
+Jack used the extra money to pay his mortgage.

 In September 1941, the company was federalized as D Company, 192nd Tank Battalion.
-On November 25, 1941, after a five day stay in Harrodsburg, the company traveled to Fort Knox, Kentucky for one year of federal duty.
+On November 28, 1941, after a five day stay in Harrodsburg, the company traveled to Fort Knox, Kentucky, for one year of federal service.
 It was at this time that Jack qualified as a truck driver.
 According to Jack, after the company arrived at Ft.
-Knox, and an officer asked them who could drive a truck.
+Knox, an officer asked them who could drive a truck.
 Several men raised their hands and were given the job of hauling gravel to the 192nd's tank park.

-In early 1941, Field was transferred to Headquarters Company when the company was created.
-Since he was now officially a driver, he did not have to drill as hard.
-He often drove Col. Moore to meetings.
+In early 1941, Jack was transferred to Headquarters Company when the company was created.
+Since he was now officially a driver, he did not have to drill as hard, and he often drove Col. Moore to meetings.

 Being assigned to HQ Company meant that Jack met the National Guardsmen from the other companies who also had been transferred to the company.
 He recalled that the soldiers from Janesville, Wisconsin, loved to drink beer.
 They would go out and buy a case a beer, but instead of putting the empties in the case, they put the bottles in the attic of the barracks.
 By the time they left for Louisiana, the ceiling was ready to cave in from the weight of the bottles.

-Jack also recalled that after a few beers, M/Sgt.
+Jack also stated that, after a few beers, M/Sgt.
 Osborne McDonald would start to tell stories.
 In the nine months Jack lived in the barracks, he never heard McDonald tell the same story twice.

 In the fall of 1941, Jack took part in maneuvers

-home, the members of the battalion were held at
+the members of the battalion were ordered to

-Jack, were told to have their wives come down to
+including Jack, were told to have their wives

 learned they were being sent overseas.